immafirestarter-zz/cv/README.md

 Once I have committed to something, I am always inclined to follow it through, no matter what.
 Halfway through my master's degree I realised that I hated my project and the work that went with it.
 Despite this I persevered and ended up with an honours degree that I was proud of.
 I met some great people along the way and felt good about my self upon completion.
 The same applied to secondary school; I hated my first few years but kept going and eventually became a better person for it.

 At Makers, such dedication was in evidence during the group projects, especially in our final project which involved creating a 2D platformer in swift.
 We really wanted to create a well polished game that we would be able to proudly present on graduation day.
-What we ended up with was probably better than any of us could have imagined, but inv.
+What we ended up with was probably better than any of us could have imagined, but involved many long days.
 I know that I would do the same at any developer position I am given, and I am not someone who will let you down.

 ## Education